hisprofile/blenderstuff/Guides/TF2 Blender/Rigs.md

 # Features
 - All rigs have wrinkle maps to add details to the face.[^1]
-[^1]:Wrinkle maps are calculated based on values of shapekeys, not how the mesh squishes and stretches.
 - hisanimations' and ThatLazyArtist's rigs have shapekeys along with flex controllers to pose the face.
 This is a single slider solution to creating mouth shapes.
 These rigs are compatible with facial cosmetics.[^2]
 - A QC eye shader was recreated to mimic the way Source engine eyes work.
 Eyeball meshes are not used.
 - The mercenaries use TF2 style shading to look as close to TF2 as possible. [(Blender)VertexLitGeneric](https://developer.valvesoftware.com/wiki/Blender_VertexLitGeneric), rim lights and lightwarps have all been implemented.[^3]